KristjanESPERANTO/MMM-ApothekenNotdienst/README.md

 # MMM-ApothekenNotdienst

 **MMM-ApothekenNotdienst** is a module for the [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror) project.

-Since the data is only available in German, the module is also only available in German.
+Since the data is only relevant for Germany, it is only available in German.

 It shows the next pharmacies on duty in Germany.
 The data is provided by the website [www.aponet.de](https://www.aponet.de/apotheke/notdienstsuche/).

+Simce there is no official API, the data is scraped from the website.
+That means that the module may stop working if the website changes anything.

+There is also no guarantee that the data is correct.
+Please always double-check the information before you go to a pharmacy.

+## Open Data

+Emergency pharmacy services are an important part of the healthcare system.
+So why is this information not available as open data?

-Why should access to information such as emergency pharmacy services be freely available?
-This ensures that people can quickly find life-saving medicines in emergencies, improves public health, supports innovation in healthcare applications and strengthens transparency and trust in the healthcare system.
+This would ensure that people can quickly find life-saving medicines in emergencies, improves public health, supports innovation in healthcare applications and strengthens transparency and trust in the healthcare system.

 ## Screenshot